 After calculating the separate values of each airport's land, pavement, and building values, the totals were compiled in Table B-1.
 It is important to note that these values are planning-level estimates of the overall replacement value of an airport's facilities, and there are other factors that go into an airport's value that are not considered in this methodology.
-As demonstrated, the replacement value of airports encompassed by the NAHSP varies largely, from just over a million dollars to over half of a billion dollars.
+As demonstrated, the replacement value of a billion dollars.
 The highest replacement values were estimated for the Primary and more demanding GA airports that have more pavement and more facilities, such as Reno-Stead (RTS), North Las Vegas (VGT), and Henderson Executive (HND).
 On the other end of the total valuation range are more remote and low-traffic GA airports, such as Gabbs (GAB), Owyhee (10U), and Alamo Landing Field (L92).
 Even with shorter runways and fewer airport buildings, some of these airports total value is estimated to be over \$1 million.
 The smaller GA airports generate a larger percentage of their overall value from their lands, as the airports often sit on larger plots of lands as compared to commercial service airports, which can be contained within cities and populated areas.